 On September 17th 2021, the Community Conversations team in CTW hosted a Conversation about Social Change asking the following questions.

-“My interest is around the disadvantaged, disabled, sensitive, outsiders, misfits and frankly rejects; those with conditions that suffer more than enough ignorance and intolerance – for example neurodivergence, CFS, fibromyalgia, illness with imposter syndrome.
-Conditions often undiagnosed or ordinary looking enough to be measured against norms and found wanting, repeatedly.
+“My interest is around the disadvantaged, disabled, sensitive, outsiders, misfits and frankly rejects; those with conditions that suffer more than enough ignorance and intolerance – for example neurodivergence, CFS, fibromyalgia; illnesses that additionally lend themselves to imposter syndrome in my culture.
+People with conditions often undiagnosed or ordinary looking enough to still be measured against norms and found wanting.
+Repeatedly.

 What hampers our curiosity about the negative consequences for them and ourselves when we other them?